Jaime-alv/web_check/README.md

 # What it does
 The script will check, when run, if there are any changes in the websites.
 If any changes are found, it will open a new browser tab.

 **Not every website can be scrap.**
 # How does it work?
-After adding an url the script creates a copy of website's content in your hard drive.
+After adding an url, the script creates a copy of website's content in your hard drive.
-When run again, it will compare the website against that stored content line by line, if there is any difference a new tab will be open.
+When run again, it will compare the website against that stored content line by line, if there are any differences a new tab will be open.
+**Note:** Script don't need to open browser when running, you'll only see the terminal.

 A lot of websites have some kind of calendar, that means, every day there will be changes in those websites.
 To avoid this, you can add a unique css selector to each stored url.
 With this unique identification, the script targets only specific